rolling-scopes/site/readme/image-optimization/image-optimization.md

 🎉 Developers are using our brand new component API `<Image />`.
 That will perform all the necessary optimizations automatically.

 ### ⚠️ The only thing that developer must to watch closely
-Is that the images that will be loaded on the main screen - must be loaded with `high priority`, that means that for such images **we need to disable lazy loading**, because it makes no sense to load them lazily 🤷‍♂️, and will produce performance drop.
+Is that the images that will be loaded on the start screen - must be loaded with `high priority`, that means that for such images **we need to disable lazy loading**, because it makes no sense to load them lazily 🤷‍♂️, and will produce performance drop.

 <img src="./assets/watch-close.png" width="600" alt="image">